nginxinc/nginx-azure-workshops/labs/lab5/readme.md

 - Configure NGINXaaS to Proxy and Load balance Docker containers
 - Configure NGINXaaS to Proxy a Windows Server VM with IIS
 - Configure NGINXaaS to Proxy and Load balance AKS workloads
+- Configure NGINXaaS to Proxy and view the Nginx Ingress Dashboards
 - Test access to your N4A configurations with Curl and Chrome
 - Inspect the HTTP content coming from these systems
 - Run an HTTP Load Test on your systems